Lehigh visits Rogers and American

 Lehigh Mountain Hawks (14-12, 9-6 Patriot) at American Eagles (15-11, 7-8 Patriot)

-Evan Taylor is averaging 14.5 points and 6.5 rebounds for the Mountain Hawks.
-Keith Higgins Jr. is averaging 2.3 made 3-pointers over the last 10 games for Lehigh.
+Keith Higgins Jr. is shooting 47.4% and averaging 14.8 points for the Mountain Hawks.
+Taylor is averaging 14.5 points over the last 10 games for Lehigh.

 LAST 10 GAMES: Eagles: 3-7, averaging 62.1 points, 25.3 rebounds, 14.1 assists, 6.3 steals and 4.3 blocks per game while shooting 49.7% from the field.
 Their opponents have averaged 68.5 points per game.